 The official current register has been published on the NZ-CAA Website since 1999.
-This also provides monthly listings of historic changes back to 1990.
+This also provides monthly listings of historic changes, including ownership details, back to 1990.

 Additional useful information has come from sources in the Aviation Historical Society of New Zealand, particularly Ray Deerness, David Paull and Mike Condon, and in Air Britain, particularly Ian Burnett and David Partington, and also from Tony Arbon and Joe Barr in Australia.